Avangardum/AvangardumStyleConvention/Readme.md

 There should be a single whitespace between a loop or branching operator and its condition.

-If there is a block of code in parentheses, square brackets or curly braces, spanning multiple lines, the opening and closing symbols should be on their own lines.
+If there is a block of code in parentheses, square brackets or curly braces, spanning multiple lines, it should be either be like a single line, but with line breaks preventing overflowing the line width limit or with each element and opening/closing symbol on its own line.

 Indentation: 4 spaces.